qcif-training/intro_nlp_lmm_v1.0/episodes/06-llms.md

 :::::::::::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::: spoiler

-## Heads-up: HELM: LLMs Comparison
+## How LLMs can be Compared?
+What is HELM?

 Models are often benchmarked using standardized datasets and metrics.
 The Holistic Evaluation of Language Models (HELM) by Stanford provides a comprehensive framework for evaluating LLMs across multiple dimensions.